jaredly/j3/Roadmap.md

 - [x] okayyyy so, my traces are .. not really up to snufff.
 Is it that, I need to distinguish between locals and globals?
 - [x] gotta be able to delete an empty ns that's before you
 - [x] let's do hover on timeout, not on alt
+- [x] fix the longstanding issue with newlines in stringText

 # THIH